 Philadelphia, Pennsylvania: Larry Fine MuralHonoring Philadelphia's hometown hero, one-third of The Three Stooges.
-Above a cafe.
+Supposedly marks his birthplace.
+Originally painted in 1999; new version painted in 2005.

 - South St., Philadelphia, PA